nationalarchives/dr2-ingest/docs/postingest.md

 # Postingest

-Postingest is the process by which we send messages to the external notifications topic when certain parts of the ingest process have completed.
+Postingest is the process by which we send messages to the external notifications topic when certain steps of the ingest process have completed.

 ## Infrastructure diagram